aishwarya0714/Daily-Preparation-/JavaBasic.md

 - Serializable Interface comes under java.io
 - it dont contains any method (required ability can be provided by JVM).
 - "if you want to serialize an object it should be serialize object and class should implement serializable object".

+### String Literal
+- object of string will be stored in string constant pool.

+### new Keyword
+- it will create object of string outside pool in heap memory.